jberkel/android-plugin/README.markdown

     > update
     > package

-To install the package into a running emulator:

-    > install-emulator

-To install and automatically start the main activity
+To install and start the main activity in a running emulator:

     > start-emulator

-To build a signed package for release into the Marketplace
+To build a signed package for release into the Marketplace:

     > sign-release